 At Kent's Wildlife Parks and Zoos you can go on safari without going south of the equator.
 The Howletts Wild Animal Park and Port Lympne Reserve teem with lions and giraffes, rhinos and gorillas.
+Set in 40 acres of ancient woodland, Wildwood Trust, near Canterbury is a British wildlife park and conservation charity with a stunning collection of over 200 British animals.
 While at the Rare Breeds Centre, 100 acres of unspoilt countryside is home to unusual farm animals, ranging from cows to owls, via pigs and lambs.

 And then there are Kent's special landscapes.
 From the iconic White Cliffs to the downs, Kent's unspoilt countryside is studded with nature reserves, parks and country parks.
 Kent has two Areas of Outstanding Natural Beauty; the Kent Downs and the High Weald AONBs.
 In Kent, the range of flora and fauna is remarkable - from downland orchids to woodland deer; especially around Challock and Knowle Park.
 The county's bird life is extraordinary - enthusiasts flock to RSPB reserves at Dungeness, Cliffe Pools and Elmley Marshes.